 Blockchain firm Ripple sees no fallout in Asia Pacific from SEC lawsuit

-Blockchain payments firm Ripple has not experienced any fallout in its Asia Pacific business after being sued by the U.S. Securities and Exchange Commission (SEC), the company's chief executive officer said on Friday.

-TOKYO: Blockchain payments firm Ripple has not experienced any fallout in its Asia Pacific business after being sued by the U.S. Securities and Exchange Commission (SEC), the company's chief executive officer said on Friday.
+TOKYO: Blockchain payments firm Ripple has not experienced any fallout in its Asia Pacific business after being sued by the US Securities and Exchange Commission (SEC), the company's chief executive officer said on Friday (Mar 5).

 In late December, the SEC charged Ripple, which is associated with cryptocurrency XRP, with conducting a US$1.3 billion unregistered securities offering.